resolvingarchitecture/seda-bus/README.md

 [Crates.io](https://crates.io/crates/seda_bus)

-!!
-WIP - not stable until version 1.0 !!

 ## Background
 Staged Event-Driven Architecture (SEDA) is an approach to software architecture that decomposes a complex, event-driven application into a set of stages connected by queues.
 It avoids the high overhead associated